 11. Mount Rainier National Park, Washington

-Mount Rainier National Park is a United States National Park located in the state of Washington.
+Mount Rainier National Park is located about 2.5 hours away from Seattle.
 The park was established on March 2, 1899, as the fifth national park in the country.
 Mount Rainier is the centerpiece of the park and is the most prominent mountain in the Cascade Range.
 It’s known as Mount Taquoma, or Tahoma, by the original native tribes in the region.

 The mountain is an active stratovolcano and is considered one of the most dangerous volcanoes in North America.
 The park also contains abundant old-growth forests and subalpine meadows which are popular with hikers and campers.